-Inside, beautiful oil frescoes ornau the official reception saloons, the spacious reception hall and some of the king's working chambers.
-With the rise of the Royal Palace in Constanta, the seaside town entered the extremely short range of the country's official residence, King Carol I wanting to give him, at the end of his life, at least as much attention as the one at Sinaia.
-The southern facade of the Royal Palace has two long terraces, closed with wrought-iron metalwork that announces the Art Nouveau miroboln.
-Another entrance to the building, the eastern one, is also marked by a porch specific to neo-romanism.
+Inside, beautiful frescoes in oil adorned the official reception halls, the spacious banquet hall, and some of the king's workrooms.
+With the erection of the Royal Palace in Constanţa, the seaside city entered the extremely short range of official residences of the country, King Carol I wanting to pay, at the end of his life, at least as much attention as that of Sinaia.
+The south façade of the Royal Palace has two long terraces, closed with wrought iron metal joinery that announces the mirobolant Art Nouveau style.
+Another entrance to the building, the eastern one, is also marked by a porch specific to neo-Romanism.

-Although at first sober King Charles I believed that his palace in Constanta will be rather a residence relaxing destination quickly entered the official protocol.
-From here, from the Royal Palace in Constanta, Carol I frequently followed the great preparations for the inauguration of the Light that bears his name, one of the most modern in Europe at that time, but certainly, he lived moments from the land offensive adventure of the Romanian Army Bulgaria in the summer of 1913 and tasted the sublime reunion of Dobrogea, the province loved.
+Even if, at the beginning, the sober king Carol I thought that his Palace in Constanţa would be, rather, a relaxing residence, the destination quickly entered the official protocol.
+From here, from the Royal Palace in Constanţa, Carol I frequently watched the lavish preparations for the inauguration of the Lighthouse that bears his name, one of the most modern in Europe at that time but, more certainly, lived moments from the adventure of the Romanian army's ground offensive.
+Bulgaria, in the summer of 1913 and tasted the sublime reunification of Dobrogea, his beloved province.

 The odds were good for old former residence of Charles I and if, in an act of historic justice today in the former Administrative Palace Royal (Constanta Tribunal), above all, the law is the one that has the last word.